Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Step/Strategy Description

-Create awareness Recognize Realize that every decision has an opportunity cost.
-Understand that foregoing one option means the cost of the next best alternative.
+Raise awareness Recognize Be aware that every decision involves opportunity costs.
+Understand that foregoing one option means incurring the cost of the next best alternative.

-Educate Educate yourself and other decision makers about the concept of opportunity cost to make informed decisions.
+Education Educate yourself and other decision-makers about the concept of opportunity costs so that you can make informed decisions.

 Analyze alternatives Identify options Gather all possible alternatives before making a decision.
-This helps to broaden the choice and make better decisions.
+This helps to broaden your choices and make better decisions.

 Compare Analyze the costs and benefits of each alternative.
-Evaluate the potential benefits and losses associated with each option.
+Evaluate the potential advantages and losses associated with each option.

-Prioritize Define goals Clarify your short- and long-term goals.
-These will help you to prioritize and make the best decision by evaluating the alternatives in terms of their ability to achieve your goals.
+Set priorities Define goals Clarify your short- and long-term goals.
+These help you set priorities and make the best decision by evaluating the alternatives in terms of their achievement of your goals.

-Prioritize value Decide which values or goals are most important to you or your company, and take these into account when analyzing the alternatives.
+Prioritize values Decide which values or goals are most important to you or your company and take them into account when analyzing the alternatives.

-Apply quantitative methods Cost-benefit analysis Use formal methods such as cost-benefit analysis to quantify the opportunity costs and evaluate the economic efficiency of the alternatives.
+Apply quantitative methods Cost-benefit analysis Use formal methods such as cost-benefit analysis to quantify opportunity costs and evaluate the economic efficiency of alternatives.

-Marginal analysis Analyze the incremental costs and benefits of a decision based on marginal (incremental) changes to better understand the opportunity costs.
+Marginal analysis Analyze the additional costs and benefits of a decision based on marginal (incremental) changes to better understand opportunity costs.

 Consider risks and uncertainties Risk assessment Consider the risks and uncertainties associated with each alternative.
 Opportunity costs should be evaluated in a risk context to make informed decisions.

-Scenario Analysis Use scenario analysis to simulate different future scenarios and assess their impact on opportunity costs.
+Scenario analysis Use scenario analysis to simulate different future scenarios and evaluate their impact on opportunity costs.

-Use decision aids and tools Decision trees Use decision trees to visualize complex decisions and evaluate the opportunity cost of each possible decision path.
+Use decision-making aids and tools Decision trees Use decision trees to visually represent complex decisions and evaluate the opportunity costs of each possible decision path.

 Continuous review and adjustment Monitoring Regularly monitor the decisions made and their results.
 This helps to understand the actual opportunity costs and improve future decisions.

-Adaptation Be ready to adjust your decisions and strategies when new information or circumstances arise that change the opportunity cost.
+Adjustment Be prepared to adjust your decisions and strategies if new information or circumstances arise that change the opportunity costs.

-Communication and collaboration Teamwork Collaborate with your team or other stakeholders to consider different perspectives and identify the best alternatives.
+Communication and collaboration Teamwork Work with your team or other stakeholders to consider different perspectives and identify the best alternatives.

 Transparency Communicate openly about opportunity costs and the reasoning behind decisions to promote understanding and acceptance.